devstopfix/nfl_results/README.md

 ## Disclaimer

-I am merging multiple datasets and working through the combined data set to ensure it is accurate and I have already found and corrected some errors.
+I am merging multiple datasets and working through the combined data set to ensure it is accurate.
+I have already found and corrected some errors, but I am sure that others remain.
 Once I have cross referenced with other sources I shall remove this warning.

-The 2009 Rams currently have 1 home game and 15 away games.

 These teams are missing some home games:

-    select season, home_team, count(*) as home_games
-    from Game
-    where season not in (1982,1987)
-    group by season, home_team
-    having home_games < 8;

     1978|Cowboys|7
     1979|Broncos|7
     1980|Dolphins|7